NDCLab/tfpca-tutorial/Step-by-step Walk Through.md

 out_location = '../../ptb_data/';
 ```

-2)	Particular attention should be given to Line 79～88 (and similarly Line 42～44), which is critical for setting up the `catcodes` (category codes) in the following steps.
-Specifically, in ERP CORE ERN data (based on a Flanker task), `event.binlabel` field has been set up in a way: `B2,4` represents a congruent stimulus and correct response epoch; `B1,5` represents a incongruent stimulus and error response epoch; `B2,6` represents a incongruent stimulus and correct response epoch (more info see https://osf.io/qxyz8/).
-Assume those three categories are of interest that we want to compare over in the following analysis.
-As such, numbers (4, 5 and 6) were assigned to `erp.stim.bin` correspondingly (4 – congruent & eorrect; 5 – incongruent & error; 6 – incongruent & correct).
-In other words, you need to modify Line 79～88 to work with your own data and then, assign numerical designations to `erp.stim.xxx` (`erp.ttype` filed works as well) for the categories that you are interested in and want to compare over in the following analysis.
+2)	Particular attention should be given to Lines 79～88 and similarly Lines 42～44 (see below), which are critical for setting up the `catcodes` (category codes) in the following steps.
+Specifically, in the ERP CORE ERN data (which is based on a Flanker task), the `event.binlabel` field has been set up such that: `B2,4` denotes a congruent stimulus and a correct response; `B1,5` represents an incongruent stimulus and an error response; `B2,6` represents an incongruent stimulus and a correct response (for more information, see the original ERP CORE documentation: https://osf.io/qxyz8/).
+In order to analyze these three trial types in the PTB, they need to be labeled within the PTB format, either by creating a new `erp.stim` field (e.g., `erp.stim.bin`) or denoting them in `erp.ttype`.
+To this end, we modified Lines 79～88 in order to assign numbers (4, 5 and 6) to `erp.stim.bin` in order to denotre each of the three trial types of interest (4 = correct congruent; 5 = error incongruent; 6 = correct incongruent).
+Thus, the user needs to modify these Lines in order to assign numerical designations to a new `erp.stim` field (or `erp.ttype`) for the trial types of interest.

 ```
 % populate the .stim field with all of the (numeric) info about this trial